 The Council has six committees, to which it delegates part of its authority: the Audit and Risk Committee, the Endowment Board, the Finance Committee, the Imperial White City Syndicate, the Nominations Committee and the Remuneration Committee.

 These are formally constituted as committees of the Council with written terms of reference and specified membership, including a significant proportion of external members.
-With the exception of the Endowment Board (which is chaired by an external member with considerable investment expertise), all are chaired by external members of the Council.
-The decisions of these committees are reported formally to the Council.
+All are chaired by external members of the Council.
+The decisions of these committees are reported formally to the Council

 Audit and Risk Committee